lexibank/tlopo/out/vol2/chapter3.md

-The final reconstruction, PEOc &ast;mata ‘point of land, headland’ is evidently an extension of the more basic meanings attributed to POc &ast;(m,mʷ)ata, namely ‘point, blade, cutting-edge (of a weapon or instrument)’ (vol. 1, p.89).
+The final reconstruction, PEOc _&ast;mata_ ‘point of land, headland’ is evidently an extension of the more basic meanings attributed to POc _&ast;(m,mʷ)ata_, namely ‘point, blade, cutting-edge (of a weapon or instrument)’ (vol. 1, p.89).

 <table>
 <tr>